Clear hierarchy

 Market page guide

 A strong Australian resume template should make the position match easy to assess.
-Use a layout that gives room to recent roles, achievement-led dot points, qualifications, and relevant volunteer or project experience without burying evidence in decorative blocks.
+Use a modern CV template Australia hiring teams can scan, with room for student resume template Australia needs, IT resume template Australia signals, recent roles, achievement-led dot points, qualifications, and project evidence.

 Make roles, employers, dates, locations, qualifications, and skills easy to scan.